xvoidsx/navi/README.md

 The compositor is heavily modified, and has an integrated `waybar`, `conky`, `rofi`, `dunst`, a host of custom scripts and curated software, and more.

-It aims to embrace the uniqueness of Linux and provide a futuristic and yet retro-feeling computing environment that feels alive.
+It aims to celebrate the spirit of the Wired and provide a futuristic and yet retro-feeling computing environment that feels alive.

+It's your window into the smallweb.

 It follows the [Serial Experiments Lain](#) aesthetic, and also uses our [nightshadeNeon](https://rav3ndust.xyz/wiki/nightshadeNeon.html) theme all throughout the distro.